 Why You Should Trust Us

-Our main tester for women's sunglasses is Senior Review Editor, Maggie Brandenburg.
+Our main tester for women's sunglasses is Senior Review Editor, Maggie Nichols.
 Maggie has been wearing glasses since she was 4 years old and knows what makes a pair of frames the right fit and the right look.
 She's obsessed with protecting her eyes, as she's been working in sunny outdoor environments for over 15 years, from being a kayak guide in the Caribbean and leading students snorkeling along the Equator to backpacking the sunny Sierra Nevadas and researching wildlife on the African savannah.
 Maggie has been our lead sunglasses tester — from running and paddling to summer vacations and gardening — since 2018.

 We spent hours researching the most promising pairs on the market before choosing these 15 for head-to-head testing.
 Over the past few years, we've taken test pairs all over the world and in every kind of environment.
 We've driven across the country and back, went out to brunch, paddled across lakes, napped on beaches, and hiked up peaks, all to help hone in on the best sunglasses for your lifestyle and budget.